 Option Possible values Required Description path String Yes Path of the file to be read type U8, U16, double Yes Data type of the sensor.
-U8 and U16 mean unsigned integers of the given width. multiplier tiplier Double No multiplied with the value in this option (When type is "double", the read value can be multiplied with the value in this option (e.g. to calculate a temperature from a raw sensor reading) unit °C No Unit of the sensor value lowerCriticalThreshold Double No Lower critical threshold as double lowerWarningThreshold Double No Lower warning threshold as double upperWarningThreshold Double No Upper warning threshold as double upperCriticalThreshold Double No Upper critical threshold as double
+U8 and U16 mean unsigned integers of the given width. multiplier Double When type is "double", the read value multiplied with the value in this option calculate a temperature from a raw series (reading) unit °C No Unit of the sensor value lowerCriticalThreshold Double No Lower critical threshold as double lowerWarningThreshold Double No Lower warning threshold as double upperWarningThreshold Double No Upper warning threshold as double upperCriticalThreshold Double No Upper critical threshold as double